marisarpo/horizons-week02/day2/5_horello/README.md

 Supplemental reading (optional):
 - [A Complete Guide to Flexbox][flexbox]

-## Phase 2: Lists
+## Part 2: Lists

 Screenshots:
 - [goal][ss-02a]

 As you can see on the live version, a Horello board consists of one or more lists, each of which contains one or more cards.
 Let's begin styling the first core element: the list.
-For this project phase, you'll be filling in the list-related styles in the skeleton CSS file.
+For this project part, you'll be filling in the list-related styles in the skeleton CSS file.
 Find the relevant CSS selectors and fill in the missing styles, based on the [specs].
 Note that not every required CSS property is listed in the specs.
 Do your best to figure out what's missing and create a pixel perfect clone of the [live version][live].

-Then look for the PHASE 2 comment in the [skeleton HTML] file and add the "Add card" button.
+Then look for the PART 2 comment in the [skeleton HTML] file and add the "Add card" button.
 Try creating this one using the `button` tag (rather than a plain `div` or `span`).